STRICT limited movement Process

 NOTES: 1) Give a teaspoon of plain pureed canned pumpkin for every 10 pounds of body weight.
 2) Alternatives are really ripe mashed fresh pear, just take off the peel off; microwaved and mashed peeled sweet potato.

 Attach food and water bowls to the suite at head height, so the dog does not have to bend down to eat and drink.
+With neck discs especially helpful to not lower head to eat/drink.
 Always provide plenty of fresh water.
 Dogs on steroids will be thirsty.

 Good thick low salt/no fat chicken broth is full of cartilage-building proteins and amino acids.
 Freeze it up into cubes for easy access as you need it.
 Fun and keeps the body hydrated: place cubes in a bowl for licking.